 A few months ago I sat down to write a book, but I kept struggling to get started.
+I was having trouble finishing a book.
 I realized I was missing something and needed a better process.

 After some experiments and thinking about what worked in the past, I came up with these four ideas.
-Because of them, I was able to write 30 chapters in less than 2 months.
+Because of them, I was able to write 30 chapters in less than two months.

 I see a novel as a series of short stories within a big story.
 This process works for me because of this understanding.
-If you focus on the whole book it might seem impossible to finish.
-Huge ideas are daunting and difficult to get on paper.
-Even worse, if the challenge seems too great you might get discouraged and give up.
+If you focus on the whole book, it might seem impossible to finish.
+Huge ideas are daunting and challenging to get on paper.
+Even worse, if the challenge seems too great, you might get discouraged and give up.

 The best way to avoid this is to break your big story into smaller more manageable pieces.
 When you are thinking about what you want to write, write down each piece of the story in a list.
 If a single story ends up being too big, break it down into smaller pieces.
 Add each of these new stories as a separate item on the list.

-The simpler each story is the better.
-This will make it easier to write each one and that will make you more likely to complete your book.
+The simpler each story is, the better.
+This will make it easier to write each one, and that will make you more likely to complete your book.
+If you are having trouble finishing a book, it is essential to focus on keeping things simple.

 Checklists are super simple and an often overlooked tool for planning a book.
-In fact, they are the most important tool to help get your story finished.
+They are an indispensable tool to help get your story finished.

 The best way to make a checklist is with paper and pencil.
-The idea of using an app seems promising, but paper is superior.
+The idea of using an app seems promising, but some real paper is always superior.
 With paper, it will always be in front of you.
 Also, you won’t get distracted by your phone when you look at your list.

 You can reorganize the stories if that will help with the flow.
 It is also helpful to separate your stories into different sections if necessary.
 This way you can keep track of the different parts of your story, rather than getting caught up in the whole book.

 Another benefit of a checklist is that every time you finish a story, you get to check it off.
 This gives you a feeling of satisfaction and encourages you to do more.
-The good feelings and motivation compensate for the time it takes to make the list.
+The good feelings and motivation compensate for the time it takes to make a list.
+When you are having trouble finishing a book, it is helpful to work with a checklist of chapters.

 Rather than focusing on a single story and putting time aside when you can, it is much better to make a routine.
 A routine means dedicating regular time to focus on working on your book.